tkemps/diagrams-gi-gtk/README.markdown

     stack build

 should do the trick too.
+In order to include the example in the build use

+    stack build --flag diagrams-gi-gtk:buildExamples

+instead.

 # License